onconova/onconova/pop-docs/docs/guide/developers/plugins.md

     ];
     ```

-3. **Installing the plugins**
+6. **Installing the plugins**

-    To integrate your plugin into the POP client, you need to configure the client to load your plugin directory at runtime.
+    Plugins are mounted into the POP client by specifying the plugin directory via the CLIENT_PLUGINS_PATH environment variable.

-    This is done by setting the `CLIENT_PLUGINS_PATH` environment variable to point to the directory containing your plugin code.
-    Once set, restarting the client container will make the Angular application automatically discover and load your plugins.
+    === "Development"

+        Mount your plugin into a local development container:

         *Example*: Install the custom dashboard plugin located in `./myplugins`.

         ```bash
         CLIENT_PLUGINS_PATH=./myplugins
         docker compose up pop-client
         ```

         This command starts the POP client container, instructing it to look for plugin components and route definitions in the `./myplugins` directory.

+    === "Production"

+        Once `CLIENT_PLUGINS_PATH` has been set, the production-ready client container must be built anew to bundle the plugin files into the client webserver image.

+        *Example*: Install the custom dashboard plugin located in `./myplugins`.

+        ```bash
+        CLIENT_PLUGINS_PATH=./myplugins
+        docker compose up --build pop-client
+        ```

+        This command will first build the the POP client container including the plugins, instructing it to look for plugin components and route definitions in the `./myplugins` directory.

-    !!! important
+    !!! important "Required Files"

-        For the plugin installation to work properly, the `plugins.route.ts` file **must be located inside the same directory** specified by `CLIENT_PLUGINS_PATH`.
+        The plugin directory **must contain both** `plugins.route.ts` and `plugins.env.js` (if used).

-        This route file defines how your custom plugin routes integrate with the POP application routing system.
+        - `plugins.route.ts` defines how your plugin integrates with the routing system.
-        Without it, your plugins won’t be registered or accessible within the client.

-    For **production**, build the client container anew with the `CLIENT_PLUGINS_PATH` variable set to build the container along the plugins.
+        - `plugins.env.js` injects runtime configuration into your components.

+By following this pattern, institutions can safely extend the POP client to meet local needs without compromising the integrity, maintainability, or upgradability of the core platform.

 ## Integrating with Microservices